ADFD/adfd/README.md

 ## Defining the site structure

-The structure of the web site is defined in [here](http://adfd.org/austausch/viewtopic.php?f=54&t=12109).
+The structure of the web site is defined in [here (members only)](http://adfd.org/austausch/viewtopic.php?f=54&t=12109).
 Every article should be referenced exactly once (**Development Note:** not necessary for development, but that should be the end result).

 The page structure consists of categories and articles (see [model.py](adfd/model.py)).
 The [navigation.py](adfd/site/navigation.py) is generated automatically from a sorted nested dictionary containing categories and articles.
 Categories **can but not must** have their own start page that can be visited (results in clickable link in menu and breadcrumbs).
 Here is an example of YAML used to define a simple site structure: